Waiparous

 Waiparous /'waɪprəs/ is a summer village in Alberta, Canada.
-It is located along Highway 40, at the crossing of Waiparous Creek, approximately 32 kilometers of driving west of Cochrane.
+It is located along Highway 40, at the crossing of Waiparous Creek, approximately 32 km of driving west of Cochrane.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Summer Village of Waiparous had a population of 57 living in 26 of its 52 total private dwellings, a change of from its 2016 population of 49.
 With a land area of 0.41 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Summer Village of Waiparous had a population of 49 living in 23 of its 48 total private dwellings, a change from its 2011 population of 42.
 With a land area of 0.41 km2, it had a population density of in 2016.